Preparing Students for Tomorrow's World

-St. Monica Catholic School prepares our students for tomorrow's world.
+St. Monica Catholic School (SMS) prepares students for tomorrow's world.
 Our faculty makes this possible by fostering a love of learning in our students.
-It starts with a well-balanced curriculum that focuses on molding our students to their full potential.
-We make sure the class content fits within our Catholic faith, learning objectives, and the reality our students with encounter.
-Our faculty makes learning a fun experience.
+It starts with a well-balanced curriculum that focuses on molding students to their full potential.
+We make sure the class content fits within our Catholic faith, learning objectives, and the reality our students will encounter.
+SMS faculty makes learning a fun experience.

-We use a wide range of resources to support academic growth and development for all learners.
-Compass Learning is one tool.
-Coupled with a student's NWEA assessment results, the activities in Compass Learning are aligned with a student's individual academic needs.
-If you are a current student or parent you can log in HERE .
-Please remember to enter St. Monica School (exactly) in the school area before logging in.
+SMS employs a wide range of resources to support academic growth and development for all learners.
+IXL is one tool.
+Coupled with a student's NWEA assessment results, IXL activities are aligned with a student's individual academic needs.

 O – Outstanding S – Satisfactory U – Unsatisfactory

-At Saint Monica Catholic School, it is important for learning to be engaging and relevant.
+At SMS, it is important for learning to be engaging and relevant.
 All children learn in different ways.
 Whether students are working individually or collaborating in a group, the learning process should be meaningful and enjoyable.
 We incorporate formative and summative assessments in order to ensure we are on track.

-All students in kindergarten through 8th grade are assessed several times throughout the school year to help teachers individualize instruction to ensure that all students meet or exceed their academic goals.
+Kindergarten through 8th grade students are assessed several times throughout the school year to help teachers individualize instruction to ensure that all students meet or exceed their academic goals.
 Several tests are used to measure academic achievement.
-Some of these assessment tools include the Northwest Evaluation Association’s MAP testing (NWEA), ALEKS online math program, and RAZ kids reading.
+Some of these assessment tools include the Northwest Evaluation Association’s (NWEA) MAP testing and RAZ-KIDS reading.

 From these assessments, teachers design classroom instruction so that each student is challenged to his or her highest potential in a loving, safe environment.
 The teachers also understand that each child learns through different instructional models.
 The data provided by these various assessments is then used to create each student's Individual Academic Plan (IAP).

-In cooperation with Washington Township and following the RTI guidelines for the State of Indiana, St. Monica provides academic support for students with special needs and various learning styles.
-The educationally diverse community of Indianapolis is embraced at St. Monica.
-Please contact Support Services for more information.
+In cooperation with Washington Township School District and following the Response to Intervention (RTI) guidelines for the state of Indiana, SMS provides academic support for students with special needs and various learning styles.
+The educationally diverse community of Indianapolis is embraced at SMS.
+Please contact Kelly Young at [email protected] in Support Services for more information.

 A licensed teacher develops individual plans of support to continue to challenge students that have demonstrated the need for expanded depth and breadth of various subjects.
 We also layer math and language arts curriculum starting in 5th grade.
 We offer Honors Algebra 1, Honors Geometry, Honors Algebra 2, and High School Biology for students that demonstrate a readiness in those areas.
-Please contact Support Services for more information.
+Please contact Kelly Young at [email protected] in Support Services for more information.

 English Language Learners